collective/collective.trustedimports/collective/trustedimports/soap.rst

 *WARNING: The urls referenced in a downloaded WSDL are not currently checked for safety.*

-If we use the url blacklist we can prevent certain urls being accessed
+If we define a url blacklist environment variable, we can allow all urls to be access except for those on the blacklist

 >>> import os
 >>> os.environ["SAFEIMPORTS_URL_BLACKLIST"] = "www.w3schools.com;/*.asmx"